bubbl3sss/Planora/README.md

 # Planora

-An AI Companion for Everyday Student Life
+An AI Companion for Everyday Student Life in India

-Planora is a lightweight AI-powered planning assistant designed to help college students to manage academics, careers, mental well-being, campus life, and time/financial planning — all from one simple interface.
+Planora is a lightweight AI-powered planning assistant designed to help college students in India to manage academics, careers, mental well-being, campus life, and time/financial planning — all from one simple interface.
 🎯 Problem

 Indian college students often struggle with: